microsoft/BotFramework-WebChat/docs/HOOKS.md

 > This function is deprecated.
 Developers should migrate to [`useLocalizer`](#uselocalizer).

-This function will return a localized string represented by the identifier.
+This hook will return a localized string represented by the identifier.
 It honors the language settings from the `useLanguage` hook.

 To modify this value, change the value in the style options prop passed to Web Chat.